p-tul/daiquiri-digital/src/pages/articles/2019-10-15-5-things-to-know/5-things-to-check-if-you-run -a-venue.md

 ---
-title: '5 Things to check if you run a Venue'
+title: '5 Digital must-haves if you run a Venue'
 date: '2019-10-15'
 updated: '2019-10-15'
 author: Patrick Tully